-The prison was given an inspection in February 2016, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in December 2017/January 2018.
+After that inspection the Inspectorate immediately raised significant concerns with the Secretary of State, the first time such an urgent notification had been issued by HMIP,(Click here) The Prison was inspected again in January 2020, and that full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports follow the links below to the Ministry of Justice website

 - HMP Nottingham, Report on an unannounced inspection of HMP Nottingham (6–17 January 2020)

 - HMP & YOI Nottingham, Report on an announced inspection of HMP & YOI Nottingham (11–12 December 2017 & 8–11 January 2018)